How Compound Interest Works and How to Calculate It

 How can you make sure that compounding works out in your favor?

-- Check the APY.
-To compare bank products such as savings accounts and CDs, look at the annual percentage yield (APY).
+- Check the APY: To compare bank products such as savings accounts and CDs, look at the annual percentage yield (APY).
 It takes compounding into account and provides a true annual rate.
 Fortunately, it’s easy to find because banks typically publicize the APY since it’s higher than the interest rate.
-Try to get decent rates on your savings, but it’s probably not worth switching banks for an extra 0.10 percent unless you have an extremely large account balance.
+You should try to get decent rates on your savings, but it’s probably not worth switching banks for an extra 0.10% unless you have an extremely large account balance.

-- Keep Borrowing Rates Low: In addition to affecting your monthly payment, the interest rates on your loans determine how quickly your debt grows, and the time it takes to pay it off.
+- Keep borrowing rates low: In addition to affecting your monthly payment, the interest rates on your loans determine how quickly your debt grows, and the time it takes to pay it off.
 It's difficult to contend with double-digit rates, which most credit cards have.
 See if it makes sense to consolidate debts and lower your interest rates while you pay off debt; it could speed up the process and save you money.

 What Makes Compound Interest Powerful?

 Compounding happens when interest is paid repeatedly.
 The first one or two cycles are not especially impressive, but things start to pick up after you add interest over and over again.

-- How Often: The frequency of compounding matters.
-More frequent compounding periods, daily, for example, have more dramatic results.
+- Frequency: The frequency of compounding matters.
+More frequent compounding periods—daily, for example—have more dramatic results.
 When opening a savings account, look for accounts that compound daily.
 You might only see interest payments added to your account monthly, but calculations can still be done daily.
 Some accounts only calculate interest monthly or annually.

-- How Long: Compounding is more dramatic over long periods.
+- Time: Compounding is more dramatic over long periods.
 Again, you’ve got a higher number of calculations or “credits” to the account when money is left alone to grow.